 Bullous pemphigoid is an autoimmune disorder that causes blistering of the skin.
-It is a long-term condition that is most common in the elderly.

 The immune system normally attacks foreign matter to prevent or stop infections.
 When the immune system attacks healthy tissue it is called an autoimmune disorder.
 In bullous pemphigoid, the immune system attacks tissue just below the top layer of skin.

 Bullous pemphigoid is more common in people aged 60 years and older.

 In a small number of cases bullous pemphigoid may occur after:

 Severe itching of the skin is often the first sign.
 Eventually an eczema-like or hive-like rash and blistering will develop.
 Blisters are usually clear and are most commonly seen on the arms, legs, abdomen, and mouth, usually along creases in the skin.
 The blisters can break and form ulcers.

 It may be a few years between the start of itching and the appearance of a rash.

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 You may be referred to a skin specialist.